thomaspaulin/snc-server-go/ROADMAP.md

 # Road Map
-0. Create materialised views in the database of the joins to avoid having to do them
+0. Create views in the database of the joins to avoid having to do them
 1. Create some endpoints.
 No join tables yet except teams and divisions, and matches and rinks.
     1. Teams
         1. Read